 To know where your property is

-Whether you’re curious where your property lies or encounter boundary disputes with neighbors, boundary surveys can address those questions.
+Whether you’re curious where your property lies or experience boundary disputes with neighbors, boundary surveys can address those questions.
+If you feel property monuments have been moved or disturbed, you can also get a survey to verify this.

 For example: That fence dispute that’s been troubling you?
 Settle it with a boundary survey.